LauraCole1900/sequelize-e-commerce-backend/README.md

 ## Usage

-This application is intended to be used to track employees, departments, and roles for an organization.
+This application is intended to demonstrate a sample e-commerce back-end.

 ## Technologies Used